temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 #### Factory Scheduler
-A user has the privilege to configure the schedule of the factory run in order to automatically run the tests and have the results available daily.
+A user has the privilege to configure the factory run schedule to automatically run the tests and have the results available daily.

 - the scheduler can be configured to run one time per day

-- if the factory run test is successful you can choose to stop/ or keep running the T24 environment
+- if the factory run test is successful you can choose to stop, or keep running the T24 environment

-- the same applies for the Factory Run Failure scenario The **Stop Environment** and **Keep Running Environment** options are aimed to be used for costs purposes
+- the same applies for the Factory Run Failure scenario

+The **Stop Environment** and **Keep Running Environment** options are aimed to be used for costs purposes

 ![factory-scheduler](./images/factory-scheduler.png)

- To see the details of a factory please make sure to first select the stream and the stage from the top-right-side menu.
+ To see the details of a factory first select the stream and the stage from the top-right-side menu.
 If you have more stages, click on the stage where you created the respective factory.
 The list with the factories that belong to the respective stage will be displayed on the left side of the page:
 ![](./images/factory-see-details.png)